 Woodrow Mercer’s key to success lies in exploiting niches.
 The company specializes in recruiting candidates for a number of fields, and has a simple philosophy of focusing its efforts into specific areas.
 They make sure that their recruiters become experts in their field.

-Yet, in this brutal marketplace, Jason and Woodrow Mercer are succeeding.
+Despite the brutal marketplace, Woodrow Mercer is succeeding.
 Using technology and a new approach, they have risen above these problems.